 1. Choose the Right Gear.

 Video equipment becomes obsolete very quickly because of the constant advancements in technology.
 You don’t need the highest-end gear to shoot great wedding videos; the basics will do just fine.
-The basic equipment that you’ll need to shoot wedding videos includes a fluid head tripod, remote microphone system and an audio mixer.
-Oh, and a digital format camcorder, of course.
+The basic equipment that you’ll need to shoot wedding videos includes a fluid head tripod, remote microphone system and or audio recorders.
+Oh, and an HD camcorder, of course.

 2. Back up your audio.

 Audio for wedding videos can be touchy.
 Remote microphones may pick up some voices better than others and last minute glitches could prevent you from getting any audio at all.
-This is why many wedding videographers are investing in Sony Mini-Disc recorders to back up their audio.
-The recorder allows you to back-up your audio from the ceremony and the reception.
-The MD recorder is easily carried in the groom’s pocket, with a lavaliere microphone.
+This is why many wedding videographers are investing in audio recorders to back up their audio.
+They are also affordable enough that you can have several for micing various audio sources.
+Just like a wireless mic, the audio recorder is easily carried in the groom’s pocket, with a lavaliere microphone.

 3. Understand LUX Ratings.